Skip to main content

 The Southern region produces the country's tightest breach-notification window (Florida's 30-day FIPA under Fla.
 Stat. §501.171) alongside Texas's multi-agency enforcement stack (HB 300 + Identity Theft Enforcement and Protection Act + Texas Medical Board + DFPS).
 Virginia's Consumer Data Protection Act layered consumer-data obligations atop the standard breach regime; North Carolina and South Carolina pursue breach-notification enforcement actively through their respective AG consumer protection units.
 Kentucky operates KASPER — one of the oldest PMPs in the United States, established 1998 — with a Class D felony penalty for failure to check; West Virginia's CSMP and Tennessee's CSMD enforce similarly aggressively in post-opioid-crisis specialties.
 Maryland's Personal Information Protection Act and the District of Columbia's consumer-protection framework apply within the Capital region.
 The Southern region's pediatric retention rules vary widely (Texas: age 25, Florida: age 26, Tennessee: 10 years post-majority) — practices serving residents of multiple Southern states should retain to the strictest applicable rule.
 Pain-management practices face the most concentrated regulatory scrutiny in this region, with KY/WV/TN/FL among the strictest PDMP regimes in the country.

-Stay compliant across the South
+Stay audit-ready across the South

 GuardWell tracks state-specific breach deadlines, retention periods, PDMP queries, and mandatory reporting obligations for all 17 states in the South region.